Gitanjit/Emotion_detector_cv/README.md

 - All the folders like the models, audio_files, images folders should be present as this script requires all those folders to run.
 - In the command prompt run:
 ### streamlit run emotion_detection.py
+- MAke sure all required libraries and packages are pre-installed.